-During their junior or senior year, qualified students in the Sociology or Sociology/ Criminology program may participate in a professionally supervised internship with a criminal justice agency or other organization directly related to their career interests and aspirations.
+During their junior or senior year, qualified students in the Sociology undergraduate program may participate in a professionally supervised internship with an organization directly related to their career interests and aspirations.
 The aim of the supervised internship is to prepare beginning professionals for careers in a variety of settings related to their major.
 The program is especially intended for those students with at least 15 completed hours in Sociology course work.

 7-13 academic credit hours may be earned through the field expereince option, as follows:

 SOCIO 567: In this course, students are prepared for their internship experience and learn about issues concerning professionalization, ethics, and careers in criminology.
 The course also covers the basics of resume-building, cover letter writing, communication and interview skills, and internship and job searching strategies.
 Professionals from the community who have previously mentored our interns also join the class to provide some applied insight on internships and careers related to Sociology.